kashh56/AutoML_Cerebras/README.md

 </p>

 <p align="center">
-  <b>AutoML</b> is a powerful tool for automating the end-to-end process of applying machine learning to real-world problems.
+  <b>AutoML</b> is a powerful tool powered by cerbras inference for automating the end-to-end process of applying machine learning to real-world problems.
 It simplifies the process of model selection, hyperparameter tuning, and downloading, making machine learning accessible to everyone.
 </p>

 ## 🔗 Live Demo